T10 Working Drafts

 SCSI-3 Generic Packetized Protocol Technical Report (GPP)

-GPP defined a protocol for transporting SCSI-3 commands over any packet interface.
+The GPP Technical Report defined a protocol for transporting SCSI-3 commands over any packet interface.
+It was eventually withdrawn in favor of the interface-specific transport protocols.

 Serial Bus Protocol (SBP)